Experience authentic connections

 Flow

 In 1994, I was among the pioneers investigating which elements of face-to-face interaction could become online interactions.
-We concluded that only interactions that can be measured could become useful online exchanges.
+We concluded that only interactions that can be measured could be placed online.
+These are social connections of accepting or rejecting what is placed in front of us.

 We customize events for organizations and run not-for-profit community events.